NakiTomori/CV-Final_Term/README.md

 Use pip install -r requirements.txt to install necessary library to use this code

-pip install flask
-pip install pillow
-pip install torch
+pip install flask pillow torch